Chimkamma/php-web-app-project/README.md

 # PHP Web Application (Data & Reporting System)

+🔹 PHP Web App for Data Management & Reporting
+🔹 Built with PHP, JavaScript, MySQL
+🔹 Designed for operational and business use cases

-This project is a dynamic web application built to manage, process, and display structured data for operational and reporting purposes.
+This project is a PHP-based web application designed to manage and report operational data efficiently.

+It simulates a real-world system used for tracking, updating, and analyzing structured data across multiple units or centres, similar to internal business reporting tools.

 It demonstrates my ability to build and maintain backend-driven applications while supporting real-world data workflows.

 💼 Available for remote contract work | $30/hr
+📩 Open to trial tasks and long-term collaboration

 ---